 Note, that all Hyundai vehicles including Accent, Sonata, Santa Fe, Elantra, Genesis, Azera are equipped with Supplemental Restraint System (SRS) which is often referred to as the airbag system in your vehicle.
 The Airbag System has many components including the SRS control module, retractors, retractor pre-tensioner assembly, crash and impact sensors, etc.

-Hyundai Airbag Light Reset Instructions
+How to Reset Hyundai Airbag Light

 - Locate the OBD-II port under the dashboard.